BEng Civil and

 Employer partners supporting this degree programme represent the UK civil engineering industry and are contractors and consultants.
-These employers offer excellent engineering careers and are collaborating with high quality higher education institutions like The University of Warwick, where your studyig shall benefit from a strong network of peers, studying and working on the same degree apprenticeship.
+These employers offer excellent engineering careers and are collaborating with high quality higher education institutions like The University of Warwick, where your studying shall benefit from a strong network of peers, studying and working on the same degree apprenticeship.

-The BEng Civil and Infrastructure Engineering is a full Warwick degree, studied over five academic years through on-the-campus residential teaching and virtual learning experiences, with our teaching and assessment having blended and integrated work based learning throughout.
+The BEng Civil and Infrastructure Engineering is a full Warwick degree, studied over five years through on-the-campus residential teaching and virtual learning experiences, with our teaching and assessment having blended and integrated work based learning throughout.

 Our programme has been designed in collaboration with employers to satisfy the Apprenticeship Standard for a Civil Engineer.
 This is the employer-defined, government-approved standard of competence for an apprentice in this engineering discipline.

 This BEng (Hons) Accredited CEng (Partial) degree is accredited by the Joint Board of Moderators (JBM) comprising the Institution of Civil Engineers, Institution of Structural Engineers, Institute of Highway Engineers, and the Chartered Institution of Highways and Transportation on behalf of the Engineering Council as:

 1. fully satisfying the educational base for an Incorporated Engineer (IEng).

 2. partially satisfying the educational base for a Chartered Engineer (CEng).

 A programme of accredited Further Learning will be required to complete the educational base for CEng.
 See www.jbm.org.uk for further information and details of Further Learning programmes for CEng.